 - Loot at the original document – By looking at the original document you may discover other information to which you can use, (besides what was recorded).
 By doing so you can find records such as immigration or naturalization, or military.

-There’s A Mistake In The United States Census Records
+There’s A Mistake In These Records

 Often when you search through the census records you will find that something just doesn’t add up.
 This may be conflicting data recorded from one census to another, or just something that really doesn’t make any sense at all.